 As I mentioned, particularly when travelling, Microsoft may require additional verification even after you provide the correct password when signing in.
-When this happened an additional dialog appears.
+When this happens, an additional dialog appears.

-Assuming you no longer, or don’t currently, have access to the listed alternate email address(es) or phone numbers, select “I don’t have these any more”, the “Send code” button will change to Verify online, which you then click.
+Assuming you no longer or don’t currently have access to the listed alternate email address(es) or phone numbers, select “I don’t have these any more”.
+The “Send code” button will change to Verify online; click that.

 Recover your account

-The recovery process now switches to an off-line, and possibly manual account verification process.
+The recovery process now switches to a possibly manual account-verification process.

 Click Next.
-You may be sent a code which you’ll enter to verify that you have access to that other email account.
+You may be sent a code to the second email account, which you’ll enter to verify you have access to it.
 You’ll then be presented with a page requesting an assortment of information.

-This page asks you to provide as much information as you can about the account, which include:
+This page asks you to provide as much information as you can about the account, including: